Need Help? Give us a call.

 1 (800) 345-3452

-DBA means “doing business as,” and is also referred to as your business’s your business’s assumed, trade, or fictitious name.
-Filing for a DBA allows you to do business under a different name.
-Your DBA is different from your name as the business owner, and it is different from the names of any partners you have, too.
+DBA means “doing business as,” and is also referred to as your business’s assumed, trade, or fictitious name.
+Filing for a DBA allows you to do business under a name other than yours, or the name under which your business is legally registered.

+As we mentioned, DBA stands for “doing business as.”
 It’s also referred to as your business’s assumed, trade, or fictitious name.

-That’s because when you form a business, the legal name of the business defaults to the name of the person or entity that owns the business—unless you rename and register your business with a DBA name.
+Filing for a DBA allows you to conduct business under a name other than your own—your DBA is different from your name as the business owner, or your business’s legal, registered name.
+That’s because when you form a business, the legal name of the business defaults to the name of the person or entity that owns the business.
+That is, unless you register your business as a certain legal entity (more on that below), or if you rename and register your business with a DBA.

 So, if Laura Smith wants to start a tech repair business, her business will operate under her own name—unless Laura chooses to register her DBA name as “Laura’s Tech Repair Shop.”
 After registering her DBA, Laura’s full name isn’t legally attached to her business’s.